Optimal Estimation of Shared Singular Subspaces across Multiple Noisy Matrices: Introduction

 Recently, the problem of identifying shared and distinct patterns of variability across multiple data matrices has garnered significant attention across various research domains.
 For example, \cite{spectralmethod} employs rotational bootstrap methods and random matrix theory to decompose the observed spectrum into joint, individual, and noise subspaces. \cite{DCDLF} investigates the uncorrelatedness between distinct latent factors derived from different data views. \cite{JIVE} introduces the Joint and Individual Variation Explained (JIVE) framework, to quantify the amount of joint variation between multiple data types.
-Extensions of JIVE, such as the angle-based JIVE (AJIVE) \citep{aJIVE}, the robust angle-based JIVE (RaJIVE) \citep{RaJIVE} and the Interpretive JIVE\cite{interpretiveJIVE}, further enhance its applicability.
-Supervised extension of JIVE methods include Supervised Joint and Individual Variation Explained (SJIVE)\cite{sJIVE} and sparse exponential family sJIVE (sesJIVE)\cite{sesJIVE}.
+Extensions of JIVE, such as the angle-based JIVE (AJIVE) \citep{aJIVE}, the robust angle-based JIVE (RaJIVE) \citep{RaJIVE} and the Interpretive JIVE \cite{interpretiveJIVE}, further enhance its applicability.
+Supervised extensions of JIVE methods include Supervised Joint and Individual Variation Explained (SJIVE) \cite{sJIVE} and sparse exponential family sJIVE (sesJIVE) \cite{sesJIVE}. \cite{swain2025better} demonstrate that cross and joint covariance matrices detect shared signals between high-dimensional variables more efficiently than self-covariance matrices. \cite{baharav2025stacked} employ random matrix theory to demonstrate that optimally weighting datasets before stacking yields superior estimation of shared singular subspace compared to stacking individually estimated singular vectors.
 In cases where the data exhibits partially shared patterns across matrices, a number of methodologies have been proposed.
 Notable approaches include the partially-joint structure identification \citep{partiallyjointidentify}, Structural Learning and Integrative DEcomposition of multi-view data (SLIDE) \citep{SLIDE}, hierarchical nuclear norm penalization \citep{Yi2022HierarchicalNN}, and Data Integration Via Analysis of Subspaces (DIVAS) \citep{DIVAS}.
-Some asymptotic results for shared subspace estimation based on averages are obtained in \cite{Zheng2022LimitdistributedPCA} and \cite{fan2017distributed}.
-Other related topics include partial least square \cite{garthwaite1994interpretation} or canonical correlation analysis \cite{bao2019canonical,johnstone2020testing,ma2023sample,bykhovskaya2023high}, which seeks associations between two matrices by maximizing their correlation, and high-dimensional hypothesis testing across multiple matrices \cite{johnstone2008multivariate,fan2022tracy,ding2024two}.
-Despite these exciting achievements, most existing research focuses on a specific estimation algorithm and its theoretical properties, while the fundamental limits of the estimation problem—such as the optimal rates of estimation under complete or partial information sharing—remain largely unexplored.
+Furthermore, some asymptotic results for shared subspace estimation based on averages are obtained in \cite{fan2017distributed}.
+Other related topics include partial least square \cite{garthwaite1994interpretation} or canonical correlation analysis \cite{bao2019canonical}, which seeks associations between two matrices by maximizing their covariance or correlation, and high-dimensional hypothesis testing across multiple matrices \cite{ding2024two}.
+Despite these achievements, most existing research focuses on a specific estimation algorithm and its theoretical properties, while the fundamental limits of the estimation problem—such as the optimal rates of estimation under complete or partial information sharing—remain largely unexplored.